finestedm/temper-zmkstudio/README.md

-# Kukuloco custom split ergonomics keyboard
+# Temper custom split ergonomics keyboard
+This branch is flavored for niklasae.

 Based on [temper](https://github.com/raeedcho/temper) that itself is a great continuation of [chocofi](https://github.com/pashutk/chocofi/).

 ## Hardware